 Semi-Detachable Clip Style

-Another style of clip is a semi-detachable style.
-This hip bucket is also completely removable but in a different way.
+Another style of clip is semi-detachable.
+This hip bucket is also removable but in a different way.
 The clips are essentially clipped in a loop around your tool belt.
-Once the clip is unhinged, nothing remains of the hip bucket on the tool belt.
+Once the clip is unhinged, nothing remains of the hip bucket on the belt.
 This style clip is helpful for window cleaners who feel more comfortable with taking the entire clip off of the tool belt, perhaps to make room for other tools.